nikitavoloboev/data/docs/focusing/rules.md

 - Proof check dates before buying tickets.
 Don't prepare large liquids (> 100ml) in planes.
 - Check in online as early as possible.
 - [Move and live in countries with upwards momentum](https://www.youtube.com/watch?v=olayjvzrqIo).
 Don't be a slave to old legacy brands/countries.
+- Make VAT invoices on the company for all business related travels when buying flight/travel tickets.

 ## Giving talks